 ROCKFORD, Mich.
-(WOOD) — The superintendent of Rockford Public Schools says the Michigan Department of Environmental Quality has agreed to test the wells of three more schools, after a former Wolverine Worldwide dump site nearby was brought to state officials’ attention.
+(WOOD) — The superintendent of Rockford Public Schools says the Michigan Department of Environmental Quality has tested the wells of three more schools, after a former Wolverine Worldwide dump site nearby was brought to state officials’ attention.

 Shibler said the district’s remaining nine schools rely on municipal water through Plainfield Township and Rockford, which both conduct regular testing of their water supplies.

-The request comes one day after Shibler announced the water fountains at East Rockford Middle School would be disabled as a precaution after the former dump site near Ramsdell Drive NE beween 9 Mile and 10 Mile roads was recently identified.
+Shibler requested the tests one day after the water fountains at East Rockford Middle School were disabled as a precaution after the former dump site near Ramsdell Drive NE beween 9 Mile and 10 Mile roads was recently identified.

 >>Inside woodtv.com: Complete coverage of the toxic tap water investigation